porridge/tabliczka/README.md

 - Pass the `--no-show-scores` option to hide scores.
 - Pass the `--show-scores` option to show scores.
 - Use the`--score-font` option to select the font to use for displaying scores.

+### Choosing from two or four possible answers

+By default the application displays four possible answers.
+They are shown below, above and on both sides of the question.
+- Pass the `--answer-scheme=EW` option to show only two possible answers.
+- Pass the `--answer-scheme=NESW` option to show four possible answers.

+In either mode, only one of the displayed answers is the correct one.

 ### Limiting the Number of Questions